-Dob in a Deer is a community-led program focused on managing the feral deer population in the Loxton North area.
+Dob in a Deer is a community-led program addressing feral deer impacts in the Loxton North area.

 • What are the impacts of feral deer?